cedrus-opensource/xid_device_library/devconfig/README.txt

 # This is primarily a MacOS feature.
 Checking all bauds on a port can be time-consuming, and there will never be an XID device on these common ports.
 # Add more ports you don't want to check, if you know of any.
 XidIgnoreSerialPorts = /dev/cu.Bluetooth-PDA-Sync,/dev/cu.KeySerial1,/dev/cu.KeySerial2,/dev/cu.modem,/dev/cu.MotorolaPhone-Dial-UpNe-1,/dev/cu.MotorolaPhone-Dial-UpNe-2
-# This is uhhh... ????
-XidNeedsInterByteDelay = Yes

 # Ports are labelled 0-7, since we have 3 bits to relay it as per the XID protocol.
-Some devices have more than others
+Some devices have more than others.
 [Port0]
 # The port name isn't used by the library itself, but may be of great value to its clients as a way to differentiate the ports.
 PortName = Keys
 # This line is of greater value to non-response ports and is pretty self-explanatory.
 NumberOfLines = 8
 # Determines whether or not this port value is capable of producing responses for the library to consume.
+With the devices currently available,
+# "No" means it's an output port.
 UseableAsResponse = Yes
 # This is an important part.
 Devices will return a 0-7 value corresponding to the key that was pressed.
 In the overwhelming majority of the cases,
 # it will not make a lot of sense when compared to the physical button pressed on the device, and some devices have fewer than 8 buttons.